owebia/magento1-module-advanced-shipping/README.md

 Shipping Module for Magento 1.x

-Owebia Shipping Free extension for Magento is the solution that helps you to configurate shipping rates in a very flexible way.
+Advanced Shipping extension for Magento is the solution that helps you to configurate shipping rates in a very flexible way.
-Indeed, with Owebia Shipping Free, you can set shipping rates using almost any variable available: destination, weight, price (including tax or excluding tax, before or after discount), quantity, categories, product attribute, item option, customer group, customer attribute, coupon code, Magento's custom variable, store id, date, etc…
+Indeed, with Advanced Shipping, you can set shipping rates using almost any variable available: destination, weight, price (including tax or excluding tax, before or after discount), quantity, categories, product attribute, item option, customer group, customer attribute, coupon code, Magento's custom variable, store id, date, etc…

 ## Extension features
 - Can manage three different shipping modes (unlimited in Owebia-Shipping Pro) and unlimited shipping methods